dkgolfnut5192/YourControls_A2A_Comanche_250/README.md

 # Ensure all Tablet config matches before starting  YC's session so they options will sync correctly
 # Known Issues:
    - Flap Lever is not sinching due to B EVENT.
 Flaps deploy correctly
-   - RPM on Totalizer will not sync
+   - RPM on Totalizer will not sync, but shouold be close

 # FIXED:
-   OCT 13.
+   NOV 10, 2024
+   - Fixed bug tha was causing YC's profile to crash OCT 13.
 2024
    - Added Totalizer information for engine management
    - Added HSI BUG and COURSE CONTROL